stochastichypersonics/stochastichypersonics.github.io/_pages/openings.md

 <!-- We are  looking for new group members with passion, talent, and grit! -->

 If you are interested in joining the Stochastic Hypersonics Research Group, I strongly recommend that you apply to the graduate program within the AEM department and mention your research interests in your statement of purpose.
-Once you have been admitted, please email Prof. del Val and provide a copy of your CV and a short statement of why you are interested in this group.
+Once you have filed your application, please email Prof. del Val and provide a short statement of why you are interested in this group.

 ### Prospective undergraduate students